Lately, I have been watching more wrestling documentaries than I expected.

 That is why people keep coming back.

-Even when the business gets ugly, even when the stories fall apart, even when
+Even when the business gets ugly, even when the stories fall apart, even when the fans complain, there is always that chance that the next big moment will remind everyone why they cared in the first place.

 I get that.